DannyBehar/tutti-app-landing-page/_pages/privacypolicy.md

 ### **Metadata**

-Tutti stores metadata for things like related to Tags, Setlists, score annotations, user preferences, and any other metadata that the app needs to remember between sessions.
+Tutti stores metadata for things like tags, setlists, score annotations, user preferences, and any other metadata that the app needs to remember between sessions.

 ### **Questions?**